Fire crews battle structure fire in KCK, smoke seen miles away - NewsBreak

 Fire crews battle structure fire in KCK, smoke seen miles away

 KANSAS CITY, Kan.
-(FOX4KC/WDAF) — Crews with the Kansas City, Kansas Fire Department are on the scene of a vacant apartment fire in the city’s Rosedale neighborhood.
+(WDAF) — Crews with the Kansas City, Kansas Fire Department battled a vacant apartment fire in the city’s Rosedale neighborhood on Thursday.

 The fire was reported just after 7 p.m. near S. Mill Street and Federal Avenue.

-FOX4 Meteorologist Karli Ritter reported seeing the smoke in North Kansas City.

-Scott Schaunaman with KCKFD tells FOX4 that the building is a vacant apartment and no injuries have been reported.2 people hurt in Haven gas plant explosion
+Scott Schaunaman with KCKFD tells WDAF-TV that the building is a vacant apartment and no injuries have been reported.2 people hurt in Haven gas plant explosion

 Schaunaman said KCKFD crews have been to the building that is now boarded up “quite a few times.”